You are currently viewing Things To See And Do In Mgahinga Gorilla National Park

 For air transport, there are daily flights from Entebbe International Airport to Kisoro airfield.

-Uganda Safari to Mgahinga
+Other Uganda Safaris to Mgahinga include;

 3 Days Golden Monkey Batwa Safari